 V5 - Research scientist - doctorate (PhD or equivalent) degree holders doing research independently, solving complex research problems in their field.
 Research scientists regularly publish in peer-reviewed journals and are usually lead investigators of research grants.

 V6 - Senior research scientist - V5s who are leading researchers significantly contributing to the development of their research field on the international scale.

 The Institute director appoints a selection committee consisting of a minimum of 3 members.
-The selection process has the following steps:
+Most selection processes will include the following steps:

-- The selection committee checks the completness of applications and the eligibility of candidates.
+- The selection committee checks the completeness of applications and the eligibility of candidates.
+Candidates are requested to submit missing documents.
 Incomplete applications and ineligible candidates are not considered for selection.

 - The candidates are rated against the job requirements and shortlisted for interviews.

 - The shortlisted candidates are invited for an interview (presence-based or online).